 We’re nearly into December and the urge to curl up with a hot drink and some comfort food has hit me hard this year.
 Anyone else?
 Oh good, I’m glad I’m not alone!
-If you’re reading the title and wondering what the heck a Gallette is.
+Time for a Mushroom & Kale Galette.
+If you’re reading the title and wondering what the heck a Galette is.
 And saying to yourself “Liza that just looks like a lazy pie.”
 Then congrats!
 It’s totally a lazy pie!
 Well, to be more precise is a rustic French country pie.
 These tasty and easy pies can be sweet or savoury.
 And are usually just packed full of whatever seasonal food you’ve got on hand.
 Making them the perfect contestant for the “I’m lazy and cold but also want to eat half a pie all to myself” contest.Jump to Recipe

 You start the same way as with any pie, by making your dough.
-For gallettes, since they are much more rustic in appearance, don’t panic about your dough being perfect.
+For for a mushroom & kale galette, since it’s much more rustic in appearance, don’t panic about your dough being perfect.
 If anything, you want it to be a bit more crumbly.
 Random chunks of butter are fine, it doesn’t really need to hold a shape, and you don’t need to roll it out into a perfect circle.
 If you haven’t checked out my post on pie doughs, hop over to here and grab that recipe.
 I make mine in a food processor which speeds up this process even more.
 So if you’ve got one of those I’d recommend that technique.

 Next you can make up your fillings.
-For this gallette we’re going to saute some shallots, mushrooms, kale, garlic and a touch of bacon.
+For this mushroom & kale galette we’re going to sauté some shallots, mushrooms, kale, garlic and a touch of bacon.
 (Omit for a yummy vegetarian option!) in a bit of butter.
 You want everything to get a bit of colour.
 I throw in some chili flakes for an extra warming bit of deliciousness.